A Formal Separation Between Strategic and Nonstrategic Behavior: Background

-One important idea from behavioral economics is that people become more likely to make errors as the cost of making those errors decreases.
-This can be modeled by assuming that agents best respond \emph{quantally}, rather than via strict maximization. \begin{definition}[Quantal best response] A \emph{(logit) quantal best response} $QBR_i(s_{-i}; \lambda,G)$ by agent $i$ to $s_{-i}$ in game $G$ is a behavior $s_i$ such that
+One important idea is that people become more likely to make errors as the cost of making those errors decreases.
+This can be modeled by assuming that agents best respond \emph{quantally}, rather than via strict maximization.
+A quantal response plays actions with high expected utility with high probability, and actions with low expected utility with lower probability.
+An equilibrium in which agents quantally respond to each other, rather than best responding to each other, is called a quantal response equilibrium \citep{mckelvey95}. \begin{definition}[Quantal best response] A \emph{(logit) quantal best response} $QBR_i(s_{-i}; \lambda,G)$ by agent $i$ to $s_{-i}$ in game $G$ is a behavior $s_i$ such that

 where $\lambda$ (the \emph{precision} parameter) indicates how sensitive agents are to utility differences.
-When $\lambda=0$, quantal best response is equivalent to uniform randomization; as $\lambda\rightarrow\infty$, quantal best response corresponds to best response in the sense that actions are played with positive probability only if they are best responses, i.e. $QBR_i(s_{-i};\lambda)(a_i) > 0 \iff a_i \in BR_i(s_{-i})$. \end{definition} The generalization from best response to quantal best response gives rise to a generalization of Nash equilibrium known as the \emph{quantal response equilibrium} (``QRE'') \citep{mckelvey95}. \begin{definition}[QRE] A \emph{quantal response equilibrium} with precision $\lambda$ is a behavior profile $s^*$ in which every agent's behavior is a quantal best response to the behaviors of the other agents; i.e., for all agents $i$, $s^*_i = QBR^G_i(s^*_{-i};\lambda).$ \end{definition}
+When $\lambda=0$, quantal best response is equivalent to uniform randomization.
+As $\lambda\rightarrow\infty$, quantal best response corresponds to best response in the sense that actions that are not best responses are played with probability that approaches zero; i.e., for all $a_i \notin BR_i(s_{-i})$, it is that case that $\lim_{\lambda\to\infty} QBR_i(s_{-i};\lambda)(a_i) = 0$. \end{definition} \begin{definition}[QRE] A \emph{quantal response equilibrium} with precision $\lambda$ is a behavior profile $s^*$ in which every agent's behavior is a quantal best response to the behaviors of the other agents; i.e., for all agents $i$, $s^*_i = QBR^G_i(s^*_{-i};\lambda).$ \end{definition} In general, a game can have multiple QREs with a given precision.
+However, when using QRE for predictions, it is common to select a particular equilibrium for a given $\lambda$ that lies on a one-dimensional manifold in the joint space of strategies and precisions that starts from the uniform strategy at $\lambda=0$.
+Note that, although quantal best response approaches best response as precision goes to infinity, there nevertheless exist Nash equilibria that are not the limits of any sequence of QREs.